Microbiological hazards are potential microbiological sources of harm and can include (but are not limited to) the following:

 Most countries have classifed microorganisms into 4 categories known as risk groups (from risk group 1 to risk group 4) based on the risk they pose to individuals, community and the environment.

 AS/NZS2243.3: Safety in Laboratories – Microbiological Safety, gives the definitions and examples of microorganisms that vary from risk group 1 to risk group 4 for human and animal infectious microorganisms, plant infectious microorganisms and microorganisms carried on invertebrates, applicable in Australia (To access the standard and find out this information visit this site and type in 2243.3 in the search panel).

-Other resources that can be used to determine risk groups of microorganisms
+Other resources that can be used to determine risks specific to particular microorganisms

 Pathogen Safety Data Sheets available from the Public Health Agency of Canada

 Agent Summary Statements given in the 5th edition of the Biosafety in Microbiological and Biomedical Laboratories (BMBL)